waymarkedtrails/waymarked-trails-site/README.md

 This package contains all parts required to run the website:

-db     - update scripts for the database, requires osgende django - dynamic part of the website static - static part of the website
+* db     - update scripts for the database, requires osgende

-Requirements
+* django - dynamic part of the website
+* static - static part of the website

+Documentation
 ------------

-- Django >= 1.3
-- django-localeurl
-- markdown (python-markdown)
-- PythonMagick
-- osgende
+See wiki/ for documentation.

 Copyright
 ---------